UPDATED: JANUARY 5, 2025

 NOVEMBER 17: Today’s the D-Day (‘Due Day’, that is).
 It’s been three weeks since the female currawong laid her first egg.
 She is rather restless all morning – and so am I – as the cuckoos’ ominous calls can be heard in the neighborhood.
 It’s a very windy day with a thunderstorm forecast in the evening, and the nest is swaying like a ship sailing in a stormy sea – which makes me even more anxious.
 But then in the afternoon, I was able to confirm a tiny, naked chick in the nest.
 Congratulations to the currawong couple… you are Mom and Dad again!

 Mom is seen delicately feeding her little first-born with tiny bits of food.
-She’s a good mom, being very attentive to her chick.
+She’s a good mom, very attentive to her chick.
 At this stage she’s doing most of the feeding, and when she comes back to feed her chick, she makes a soft call to it, and the chick responds with a wide-open mouth – but making no sounds yet.
 But I haven’t seen Dad around all day.
 It’s a pity she has a rather lazy husband (well, who doesn’t?).
 I just hope he’s not going to leave his partner as a single mother…

 NOVEMBER 19: It’s the third day since the first chick hatched out, and I can see the remaining egg sort of ‘rolling’ in the nest.
 Mom is keeping a close eye on it, while Dad is visiting the nest with food more frequently.
 Looks like he’s taken his responsibility a bit more seriously now, with a few tiny mouths to feed.
 When I take photos of them, the parents are totally unfazed – a far cry from their hostile attitude towards me this time last year – and they don’t even bat an eyelid.
-(But then I’ve never seen currawongs blink their yellow eyes, ever!)
+(But then I’ve never seen a currawong blink its yellow eyes, ever!)

 NOVEMBER 21: It’s been four days since the first chick arrived, and I’ve now confirmed two chicks in the nest.
 But the third egg is… well, still egg, and there’s no sign of it hatching.
 Occasionally, Mom looks in the nest and makes a cooing sound as if to encourage the unborn chick: “What’s taking you so long?
 Now, don’t be shy and come out of your shell…” (Well, literally!)